btoxon/voicerecognition/README.md

 # Voice Recognition App
-## This Python script demonstrates a basic voice recognition app using the SpeechRecognition library and Google Web Speech API.
+### This Python script demonstrates a basic voice recognition app using the Speech Recognition library and Google Web Speech API.

-#Requirements
+# Requirements
-Python 3.x
+1. Python 3.x
-SpeechRecognition library
+2. SpeechRecognition library

-Install the required library using: pip install SpeechRecognition
+### Install the required library using:
+pip install SpeechRecognition

 1. How to Use: